chadsansing/cineris-campaign/gm-notes/session-8-spoilers.md

 At some point, Gotnafisker will probably also just wipe away the human side of Visus with a wave or something.

+Aarok and Gotnafiskr might be convinced to kill one another to end the cycle that they think will destroy their children, the dwarves.
+Cue the final verse from "Far from Any Road."

 Gotnafiskr's goals:

 1. Raise the city of Aarok before Root can bind Aarok to something else and thereby reunite with Aarok.